dpiponi/Stellarator/README.md

 * If you started with ADVNTURE.BIN then hit `v` and start using the cursor keys.
 Have fun!

+Similar instructions have worked under Linux but I don't actively maintain that.
+I've never tested under Windows.
+Looking for a volunteer!

 Instructions
 ------------
 Use cursor keys to simulate the joystick and the space bar to fire the trigger.